Fcmam5/state-of-dz-swe-2024/website/src/pages/feedback.md

+---
+description: Feedback form for this report.
+---

 # Feedback

 *A Google form should appear in this page, if you face any issues please [use this link to open it on Google Forms](https://forms.gle/aQEw4RTpwi7m5owM7)' website.*